SenseLogic/CODA/README.md

 Efficiently develop code and applications with the following qualities :

-*   **robust** : runs without crash and protects the data from being lost or corrupted.
+*   **Robust** : runs without crash and protects the data from being lost or corrupted.
-*   **secure** : protects the data from being stolen or hacked.
+*   **Secure** : protects the data from being stolen or hacked.
-*   **ergonomic** : can be used in an productive and intuitive manner.
+*   **Ergonomic** : can be used in an productive and intuitive manner.
-*   **efficient** : minimizes processing times to maximize the user productivity.
+*   **Efficient** : minimizes processing times to maximize the user productivity.
-*   **maintainable** : is easy to fix and enhance by any programmer in the team.
+*   **Maintainable** : is easy to fix and enhance by any programmer in the team.
-*   **extensible** : is easy to extend with new features by reusing existing components.
+*   **Extensible** : is easy to extend with new features by reusing existing components.
-*   **consistent** : looks like it has been designed and implemented by a single developer.
+*   **Consistent** : looks like it has been designed and implemented by a single developer.

 ## Specificity

-This coding standard favors the code readability over its compactness, by :
+This coding standard favors readability over compactness, by :

 *   Forbidding the use of cryptic acronyms, abbreviations, prefixes and suffixes;
 *   Using different letter cases for classes, class members and local variables;
-*   Including the type name in the attribute and variable names.
+*   Including the class name in the attribute and variable names.

 ## Rules